01-edu/public/subjects/forum/forum.en.md

 - Must ask for password
   - The password must be encrypted when stored

 The forum must be able to check if the email provided is present in the database and if all credentials are correct.
-It will check if the password is the same with the one provided and if the password is not the same return an error response.
+It will check if the password is the same with the one provided and, if the password is not the same, it will return an error response.

 #### Communication